 Healthiest Countries in the World: Spain

-Not only do the residents of Spain have exceptional longevity, with an average life expectancy of around 83 years, they have a low rate of obesity, around 15%.
+Not only do the residents of Spain have exceptional longevity, with an average life expectancy of around 83 years, but they also have a low rate of obesity, around 15%.
 The low rate of obesity may partially explain their health and longevity, but their clean diet that emphasizes whole, unprocessed foods also works in their favor.

 The Spanish diet is closely patterned after the Mediterranean diet with an emphasis on olive oil, legumes, seafood and spices like garlic and saffron that add flavor and color to their traditional dish, paella.
 Spaniards eat their meals slowly and mindfully, consume small portions, and often top off lunch with a nap.
-Plenty of sleep, low stress levels, and a Mediterranean-style diet add up to healthy living for the residents of Spain.
+Plenty of sleep, low-stress levels, and a Mediterranean-style diet add up to healthy living for the residents of Spain.